After a tragic drowning accident in the surf, I needed to find my way back to the ocean.

 The inaugural Ocean State of Mind Film Festival at the University of Rhode Island's Graduate School of Oceanography

-Day 1 of the journey at Cliff Walk's 40 Steps
+Day 1 of the journey at the '40 Steps' of Newport's famed Cliff Walk

 An incredible festival.
 They made up a new award for our film: Special Mention Ocean Healing!
 Thank you!